ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/mircea/09/pgs_ss23_09_mircea.md

 - I love stories and I definetely learn better if I create a scenario in my head, else I tend to get overwhelmed and have lack of direction.
 - I am very happy with the result.
 I know it's not a very complex project but for me is a big accomplishment.
 - I loved this course and I love Unreal.
 Thank you for this class and these exercises.
+- I want to continue with this as it brings me a lot of joy.